dotnet/machinelearning-samples/samples/csharp/getting-started/MatrixFactorization_ProductRecommendation/Readme.md

 ## Problem
 For this tutorial we will use the Amazon product co-purchasing network dataset.

-In terms of an approach for building our product recommender we will use One-Class Factorization Machines which uses a collaborative filtering approach.
+In terms of an approach for building our product recommender, we will use One-Class Factorization Machines, which uses a collaborative filtering approach.

-The difference between one-class and other Factorization Machines approach we covered is that in this dataset we only have information on purchase order history.
+The difference between one-class and other Factorization Machines approach we covered is that in this dataset, we only have information on purchase order history.

 We do not have ratings or other details like product description etc. available to us.